Munavvirr/Weather-Application/README.md

 ## Available Scripts

+Before you run the project, make sure you install the necessary library using the code below on your terminal:

+## npm i react-accessible-accordion

-In the project directory, you can run:
+In the project directory, you can run the following:

 ### `npm start`